 Graduating from university is one thing, making it as a maker is a another altogether.
 It is very easy to fall at business hurdles after graduating and the PMW is here to be the next step after leaving confines of education.
 The Precious Metals Workshop offers 2 graduates from the UK, the opportunity to become a maker with us for a year and have a free bench place as our graduates in residence.

-Deadline for entry is 2 weeks after the New Designers show in London, Saturday 15th July 2017.
-Successful applicants will be notified by Saturday 29th July 2017.
-There may be an online interview/questionnaire during the 2 weeks from close of entry to notification of successful appliocants.
+Deadline for entry is 2 weeks after the New Designers show in London, Saturday 14th July 2018.
+Successful applicants will be notified by Saturday 28th July 2017.
+There may be an online interview/questionnaire during the 2 weeks from close of entry to notification of successful applicants.